MicrosoftDocs/power-platform/power-platform/alm/block-unmanaged-customizations.md

 |Dynamics 365 Customer Insights - Journeys (real-time journeys)  |  Journeys can't be created and published.  <br /> Engagement assets such as triggers can't be created and published.  <br />Channel assets such as emails, forms, SMS, and push notifications can't be created and published.  |
 | Omnichannel  | Install or upgrade don't work.      |

-## FAQ
+## FAQ for block unmanaged customizations

 ### Can this be used to give users read-only access to flow run history in test and production environments?

 Yes, this is one of the key scenarios that prompted this feature.
-With unmanaged customizations are blocked, then responsible users can be made a co-owner on a managed flow in a test or production environment, so they can review flow run history, using the portal or via APIs/PowerShell, to watch for errors and understand those errors.
-Those users will not be able to make changes to the managed component, so it will effectively be read-only to them.
-They will be able to turn the flow on and off if needed, as well as to run the flow for use or testing purposes.
-Those users can then use that increased visibility and knowledge to adjust the flows in a development environment and request to have them redeployed to the test or production environment.
+When unmanaged customizations are blocked, responsible users can be made a co-owner on a managed flow in a test or production environment.
+Co-owners can review flow run history, using make.powerautomate.com or via APIs or PowerShell, to watch for errors and understand those errors.
+Those users won't be able to make changes to the managed component, so it's effectively read-only to them.
+They're able to turn the flow on and off if needed, as well as to run the flow for use or testing purposes.
+Co-owners of a flow can then use that increased visibility and knowledge to adjust the flows in a development environment and request to have them redeployed to the test or production environment.

 ## See also